chriscareycode/nagiostv-4-nodejs/README.md

 Changes needed on the Nagios Apache server to enable CORS
 -------------

 You only need to do this change *IF* you want to have direct connect from the browser to the Nagios server.
+If you are serving NagiosTV from your own web server and not using the built-in Node.js server then you need to make this change.
 If you want to use the proxy method, then *no* changes are needed on the Nagios server.

-At this time, the built-in Nagios CGIs do not support direct access from JavaScript access from a web page.
+At this time, the built-in Nagios CGIs do not support direct access from JavaScript.
 Currently the Nagios server will return a 401 Unauthorized when the OPTIONS request is sent.
-Endpoints need to return a header Access-Control-Allow-Origin:* to the browser and in addition, when the browser sends an initial OPTIONS request to the server, the server needs to return a "200 OK" without authentication.
+Endpoints need to return a header Access-Control-Allow-Origin: * to the browser and in addition, when the browser sends an initial OPTIONS request to the server, the server needs to return a "200 OK" *without authentication*.
 To accomplish this, we make a few edits to the Apache server that is running the Nagios web interface:

 /etc/apache/sites-enabled/nagios.conf